 Far from an antiquarian exercise, the Living New Deal aims to help preserve New Deal art and architecture from destruction or privatization, to see that New Deal sites are properly marked, and to help communities and families across the nation rediscover their heritage.

-The Living New Deal is even more timely because of the worldwide economic crisis of 2008-2012, which has invited so many comparisons with the Great Depression of the 1930s, as well as calls for similar government programs to revive the economy and relieve the severe unemployment and financial suffering of millions of Americans.
+The Living New Deal is even more timely because of the worldwide economic crisis of 2008-2012, which invited so many comparisons with the Great Depression of the 1930s.
 For five years the unemployment rate hovered near 10 percent, wages stagnated, home foreclosures were epidemic, and national growth anemic.
 Many people called for a New New Deal to relieve the severe distress of millions of Americans.
 Instead, there were no mass jobs programs, government investment shrank, infrastructure continued to decay, and the wealthiest 1% gained a larger share of national income while working people saw their incomes stagnate – exactly the opposite of what FDR’s administration achieved.

-The legacy of the New Deal has much to teach about farsighted leadership and what can be achieved when our country rallies to serve needs of ordinary people in troubled times.
-What is more, it provides a shining example of what positive government can achieve when it invests in public works that serve the collective good.
+The legacy of the New Deal has much to teach about farsighted leadership and what can be achieved when the country rallies to serve needs of ordinary people in troubled times.
+What is more, it provides a shining example of how positive government can invest in public works that serve the collective good.
 Yes, government can work for all the people by creating useful infrastructure, job for the unemployed, and things of beauty like public murals and elegant buildings.

 Where We Live

 The research arm of the Living New Deal is hosted by the Department of Geography at the University of California, Berkeley.
 The public service branch of the Living New Deal is a California non-profit organization.
 The Living New Deal is funded by a mix of public grants and private donations.